ssavitzky/ssavitzky.github.io/index.md

 tabs have titles like "ReactJS", "Elm", "What's next for GitHub?", and "Linux Weekly News".

-A Computer Curmudgeon is someone who gets annoyed at computers so you don't have to.
+A Computer Curmudgeon is someone who gets annoyed at your computer so you don't have to.